The Innovation Lab is OPEN

 Equipment Loan

-Full descriptions of the available equipment and instruction manuals are available on the DML homepage.
+The Library loans laptops and a variety of audio/video equipment.
+You can request a laptop using the links below and pick it up from the Circulation desk.
+Audio/video equipment is available at the Digital Media Lab (DML) on a first-come, first-served basis.
 Please take a moment to read the Equipment Loan Policies and Laptop Loan Policies pages for detailed information about the program.

-At the Check Out Desk:
+At the Circulation Desk:

-Picture of Dell Laptop Dell LATITUDE E6440
+Picture of Dell Laptop Dell Latitude

 Laptop (7 Days)

-Available at Check Out Desk;
+Available at Circulation Desk;

-Click here to see availability.
+Click here to see availability and place a hold.

-Picture of MacBook Pro MacBook Pro 13"
+Picture of MacBook Pro MacBook Pro

 Laptop (7 Days)

-Available at Check Out Desk;
+Available at Circulation Desk;

-Click here to see availability.
+Click here to see availability and place a hold.

 Picture of HP Chromebook HP Chromebook